TrongtrongJ/pokedex-viewer/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 # Details on AI Tools Used
-- Claude to just general idea of how modern Redux had evolved and some component styling, these are the exact prompts:
+- Claude to just get general ideas of how modern Redux had evolved, and some component styling, these are the exact prompts I gave:

 > Could you help write example of a modern Redux pattern ?
 > Had it changed much in recent years ?